-- 6.41 Policy DM1 states that applications must respect the amenity of neighbouring properties and that development must not result in overlooking, visual intrusion, loss of privacy or light enjoyed by nearby properties. - 6.42 In terms of the impact upon the amenity of other Gypsy and Traveller accommodation, the closest sites are located immediately south of the application site, Greengates, 1 Long Lane and Land Adjoining Greengates.
-Views into these sites are restricted by the boundary fence, and when considering the distances between the caravans and tourers and their single storey nature it is not assessed that any overshadowing or loss of privacy would occur.
+- 6.41 Policy DM1 states that applications must respect the amenity of neighbouring properties and that development must not result in overlooking, visual intrusion, loss of privacy or light enjoyed by nearby properties. - 6.42 In terms of the impact upon the amenity of other Gypsy and Traveller accommodation, the closest caravan is located immediately southeast of the application site, 1 Long Lane.
+As site photos show, views into the plot of 1 Long Lane are restricted by the boundary fence, and when considering the distance of 18m between mobiles no overshadowing impact or loss of privacy would occur.

-6.43 In terms of the impact upon the settled community, there are no permanent dwellings in the immediate vicinity of the application site, and no harmful impact would occur to the settled community.
+- 6.43 Whilst they are closer, a similar assessment is made regarding the adjoining plots to the north.
+The plot is subdivided by a close boarded fence, the mobile, tourer and utility buildings do not cause any overshadowing or loss of privacy. - 6.44 In terms of the impact upon the settled community, there are no permanent dwellings in the immediate vicinity of the application site, no direct harmful impact would occur to the settled community.